 If you have diabetes or are on a low-carb diet, you might be familiar with the glycemic index.
 You probably know that vegetables such as carrots are "good" for you.

 Video of the Day

-The glycemic index may appear confusing upon first glance, but it is actually quite useful and easy to understand.
 The glycemic index is a numerical scale that ranks foods and beverages on their potential to raise your blood sugar and your insulin levels.
-Foods and beverages that rank above 70 are considered "high GI" foods and are likely to raise your blood sugar rapidly.
-Foods and beverages that fall below 55 on the scale are considered "low GI" foods and are not likely to raise your blood sugar quickly or any sizable amount.
+Foods and beverages above 70 are considered "high GI" foods and are likely to raise your blood sugar rapidly.
+Foods and beverages below 55 are considered "low GI" foods and aren't likely to raise your blood sugar quickly or any sizable amount.

-Dr. Jonny Bowden, Ph.D., a clinical nutrition specialist and author of the book "The 150 Healthiest Foods on Earth," suggests that you should absolutely not let the glycemic index of carrots deter you from eating them, even if you are on a diet.
-Bowden explains that glycemic load, rather than the glycemic index, is a far more significant measuring stick for how a food affects your blood sugar and insulin levels.
-Dr. Bowden points out that carrots have a glycemic load of 3, which he calls "ridiculously low."
+Bowden points out that carrots have a glycemic load of 3, which he calls "ridiculously low."
 Despite the low-to-moderate glycemic index rating, carrots are very unlikely to significantly affect your blood sugar.
-If you are a diabetic, please talk to your doctor if you have not been eating carrots and wish to add them to your diet.
+If you have diabetes, though, talk to your doctor if you haven't been eating carrots and would like to add them to your diet.

 Health Benefits of Carrots